-To ensure that ANU researchers are prepared and comfortable with dealing directly with journalists and media professionals, SCAPA provides regular media skills workshops, as well as ad-hoc advice and guidance.
+To ensure that ANU researchers are prepared and comfortable with dealing directly with journalists and media professionals, ANU Communications & Engagement (ACE) provides regular media skills workshops, as well as ad-hoc advice and guidance.

 The main exception to this principle is for comments relating to the operations of ANU as an institution.
-These requests should be directed to the Director of Strategic Communications and Public Affairs for comment by members of the Executive.
+These requests should be directed to the Director of ACE for comment by members of the Executive.

 Interested in commenting in the media?
 Join our Experts Guide.